igorrarruda/subway-card/readme.md

 to run unit tests.

-then, run
+### BDD tests

+Run:

 ```cmd
 yarn cucumber-test
 ```

-to run cucumber tests.
+to run cucumber features.

-finaly, run
+### Functional tests

+Run:

 ```cmd
 yarn selenium
 ```

-to run cucumber tests (to execute this test correctly you need backend and frontend running in parallel).
+to run selenium (to execute this test correctly you need backend and frontend running in parallel).